-Years ago, our family moved back to Michigan from North Hollywood, California, a suburb of Los Angeles.
+Years ago, our family moved back to Michigan from North Hollywood, California.
 My wife, Norma, was in our Dodge Omni with the two kids.
 I was leading the way in a giant U-Haul truck with our dog, Fido, riding shotgun.
 Yes, his real name was Fido, a name I had been set on long before I picked him out of the barking, yipping gaggle of hoping-to-be-rescued canines at a Phoenix dog pound.
 He was the only one who was calm and quiet.

-Fido was a black, gray, and white Australian (and miscellaneous) Shepard mix who had turned 16 years old just before we began this trip.
+Fido was a black, gray and white Australian Shepherd mix who had turned 16 years old just before we began this trip.
 Everyone loved him for his universal trusting acceptance of all humans.
 He was a great dog who rescued me when he was just six months old.
-He actually held several years’ seniority over Norma and the girls, but Fido decided to grandfather them into the family as equal members, with all of the same rights, benefits, and protections he enjoyed.
+When I got married, Fido held several years’ seniority over Norma and the girls, but he decided to grandfather them into the family as equal members, with all the same rights, benefits and protections he enjoyed.